 - Access different asset and equipment information stored in various places throughout a building

 - Manage inventories to check the availability of spare and maintenance material

-- Proactively schedule maintenance activities and raise work requests such as inspections, repairs, and upgrades
+- Proactively schedule maintenance activities and raise work requests such as inspections, repairs or replacements, and upgrades

 - Assign maintenance activities to the right person, agency, or third-party vendor

-- Access asset usage, cost, energy usage, and productivity metrics and analytics
+- Access asset usage, cost, energy usage, and productivity metrics (such as TPM) and analytics

 - Make sure that the asset complies with local safety regulations